Trump-backed Parnell loses custody battle, suspends campaign | Times Leader

 The high-stakes campaign in the battleground state could help determine control of the U.S. Senate in next year’s election.

-The decision by a judge in Butler County came two weeks after Parnell took the stand to deny allegations by his estranged wife that he had hurt her and the children.
+The decision by a judge in Butler County came two weeks after Parnell to deny allegations by his estranged wife that he had hurt her and the children.

 The judge, James Arner, wrote in an order Monday that Parnell’s estranged wife, Laurie Snell, will have sole legal custody of the school-age children, as well as primary physical custody.
 Parnell will have physical custody on three weekends per month, Arner wrote.